kevinhughes27/tournament-app/playbook.md

    again.
 To non-interactively renew *all* of your certificates, run "certbot-auto renew"

 1. Download latest `certbot-auto`.
-If you have an exisiting version it will auto-update itself when executed.
+If you have an existing version it will auto-update itself when executed.

 2. Login to Namecheap and get ready to add a TXT record on the Advanced DNS tab for ultimate-tournament